EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 **Clean Nanopore reads**

-For cleaning our `Nanopore Reads` we will be using `Porechop`and `Filtlong` which are both of the most standarized softwares used for that. `Porechop`is the equivalent of
+For cleaning our `Nanopore Reads` we will be using `Porechop`and `Filtlong` which are both of the most standardized software used for that. `Porechop`is the equivalent of
 `Cutadapt` in Illumina and `Filtlong` is the equivalent of `Trimmomatic`.
-Why do we need diferent programs to do that?
-Well, different technologies need diferent approaches, although some of the most popular softwares right now can support all `PacBio`, `Illumina`and `Nanopore`reads.
+Why do we need different programs to do that?
+Well, different technologies need different approaches, although some of the most popular software right now can support all `PacBio`, `Illumina`and `Nanopore`reads.

 ```bash
 #go to the main directory hybrid_assembly